Dashboards: Visualize key data and performance

 2. Overview and details

-Beneath the top menu bar, a fixed pane contains standard identifying information for the entity.
+At the top of every Dashboard, a fixed pane lists standard identifying information.

 Click MORE DETAILS > to see all metadata, IDs and rights information.